marcv81/fan-control/README.md

 ## Hacking

-Setup a virtualenv with the dev tools.
+Setup a virtualenv.
+This is only required for the dev tools, not to run the service.

     virtualenv -p python3 venv
     source venv/bin/activate